David-Worboys/Black-DVD-Archiver/README.md

     *  Select "Select All" or check (select) the task that needs to be killed.
     * Click "Kill Task" to kill the selected tasks.
     * Clik "Ok" to close the "Task Manager" popup.
-      * If this is done without killing taks then the tasks are left running and the window closes
+      * If this is done without killing tasks, then the tasks are left running and the window closes

 * ![](./userguide_images/exit_button.png) — Exit the "Black DVD Archiver"
     * Save's the current view which is then loaded when the "Black DVD Archiver" is started again
-    * Prompts to kill running background tasks if the user wishes to exit immediatly
+    * Prompts to kill running background tasks if the user wishes to exit immediately
 * ![](./userguide_images/dvd_layout.png) — Manages project DVD layouts.
   * The DVD layout combo box allows users to select the desired DVD layout by clicking on it.
   * If a project has more than 2 hours of video, then more than one DVD layout will be needed